rpbouman/huey/README.md

 Web application users need to explicitly select the files they want to analyze.
 Huey then registers them in DuckDB WASM's virtual file system so they become available for analysis.

-To register one or more files, you can either
+To register one or more files, you can:
 - Click the 'Upload...' button ![upload button icon](https://github.com/rpbouman/huey/assets/647315/8dbae6ad-c4f2-4d5e-bc9a-f15fa9444c89).
   The upload button is always available as the leftmost button on the toolbar at the top of the page.
 The upload action will pop up a file browser dialog that lets you browse and choose one or more files from your local filesystem.
   In the file browser dialog, navigate to the file or files that you want to explore, select them and then confirm the dialog by clicking the 'Ok' button.